BKTidswell/REU-resources/mentoring-agreement.md

 ## Lab Code of Conduct

-Everyone in the lab is expected to read and follow the [lab code of conduct](code-of-conduct.md).
+Everyone in the lab is expected to read and follow the [lab code of conduct](https://github.com/BrunaLab/Code_of_Conduct).
-After you've read the code of conduct, add your name to the document on GitHub.

 ## Self-directed Learning